ale-grosselle/thron-tracking-examples/trackload-if-image-visible/README.md

 Send a track load event if the image remains visible on the screen
 ==============
-In these examples, if the image remains more than a specific seconds visible into display, the tracking load event will be sent.
+In these examples, if the image remains visible into display for some specific seconds, the tracking load event will be sent.

-To create these examples, we have implemented a small javascript, **js/visibleController.js** which can be embedded inside your pages.
+To create these examples, we have implemented a small javascript, **js/visibleController.js** which can be easily embedded inside your web pages.

-The purpose of this library is very simple, given as input:
+The library creates a global function called **VisibleController**.
+It receives as input params:

-- image
+- image, an HTMLImageElement
-- xcontentId
+- xcontentId, a Thron content Id
-- seconds
+- seconds, a number
-- callback
+- callback, a function

-Library will  call the *callback* function only if the *image* will be loaded and will be visible on the screen for more than *seconds* seconds.
+VisibleController will call the *callback* function only if the *image* will be loaded and will be visible on the screen for more than *seconds* seconds.